 8. Long Walks to Your Gate

 Airport layouts often lead travelers through a long array of shopping temptations, including holiday gifts for anyone you forgot.

 “Airports are getting crafty and seeing increased revenue from tourists in recent years,” said Bisesto.
 “More and more airports are opening up high-end retail stores that sell luxury purses, clothing, shoes and more.
 Although it may be tempting to take a stroll through these lavish stores, chances are you can find the same quality items for cheaper prices at your local mall or online.”

 Duty-free shops can be a great place to get good deals when the items are higher-priced or heavily taxed.
-However, don't buy into the airport myth that all duty-free items are a good deal, said Lindsay Sakraida, director of content marketing with DealNews.
+Don’t buy into the airport myth that all duty-free items are a good deal, however, said Lindsay Sakraida, director of content marketing with DealNews.

-"Whiskey and cigarettes, for example, tend to be good candidates for duty-free savings," she said.
-"The problem is, shoppers tend to browse duty-free shops assuming that everything offers savings — but that isn't necessarily the case.
+“Whiskey and cigarettes, for example, tend to be good candidates for duty-free savings,” she said.
+“Shoppers tend to browse duty-free shops assuming that everything offers savings — but that isn’t necessarily the case.
 Sometimes, the savings are minimal at best.
-And if you're in another country, those savings might be further obscured by mentally converting the currency to dollars."
+And if you’re in another country, those savings might be further obscured by mentally converting the currency to dollars.”

-You might think you need to convert all your cash to your destination's currency before takeoff so you have money to spend as soon as your plane lands.
-But the airport often isn't the best place to do it, despite its convenience.
+You might think you need to convert all your cash to your destination’s currency before your plane departs so you can travel with money and start spending as soon as you deplane.
+But the airport often isn’t the best place to do it, despite the fact that its convenience.